 You may also need to complete registration with the Texas Secretary of State at sos.state.tx.us.

-Before applying, verify that your business location in Austin's Travis County is properly zoned for your intended use.
-Contact the Austin planning department.
+Before applying, verify your business location in Austin's Travis County is properly zoned for your intended use.
+Contact the Austin planning department for a zoning verification letter.

 File your dba/fictitious name registration application with the Austin city clerk or licensing department.
-Many Texas municipalities now accept online applications.
+Many Texas municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $35–$350 (typical range for Austin).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-2 weeks in Austin.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Navigating Texas's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Austin regulations.